Jlewi175/Tiger-Trade/README.md

 # Tiger Trade

-## Introduction
+## Project Overview

-Tiger Trade is a bespoke e-commerce platform crafted specifically for college students, facilitating the sale and purchase of goods at student-friendly prices.
+Tiger Trade allows users to simulate stock trading transactions by entering trade requests and validating inputs.
+The system processes trades and ensures that invalid or incomplete inputs are handled appropriately.
 The website leverages React for a dynamic and responsive user experience on the front end, and employs Node.js with MongoDB for robust and scalable data management on the back end.

+Key functionality includes:

+- Processing stock trade requests
+- Validating user input
+- Managing transaction logic
+- Handling invalid or unexpected inputs

 ## Features
 - **User Registration/Login**: Secure authentication system for users to access their accounts.